 How do you make a fire pit safe?

-You should now be aware of the most common laws and regulations governing recreational burning.
+You should now know the most common laws and regulations governing recreational burning.
 Laws differ by county, so make sure you’re up to current on the policy in your area.

 There’s nothing wrong with having some fun lounging around the bonfire, but here are some things to keep in mind: